Football manager to be sacked odds

 United’s fixture list doesn’t do him many favours either.
 They’ve got a run of tricky away games on the horizon, and if results don’t pick up soon, Amorim could find himself under unbearable pressure.

-For now, he’s not as close to the exit door as Postecoglu, but he’s in a very precarious position.
+For now, he’s not as close to the exit door as some others, but he’s still in a precarious position.

 💡 Pro Tip: Get Ahead of the Market